 Being attacked by a dog is a horrible experience and often leaves people feeling scared and confused.
-Learn about 10 common mistakes that are preventable.
+When you are injured as a result of such an attack, you should avoid making one of several common, but preventable, mistakes.
 Making these mistakes can make the difference between you recovering for your injuries or being mistreated by the insurance company.
 To learn more about your Iowa dog bite case, request your copy of our Iowa Dog Bite book.

 The victim is always responsible for proving that he or she was injured.
 Insurance companies and juries often believe that if you are not hurt badly enough to seek immediate medical attention, then you are not hurt badly enough to deserve compensation.
 Do not ignore signs of pain, even small ones.
 See a doctor as soon as possible, as minor injuries can always get worse.
 You do not want the first words that the insurance company lawyer says to the jury to be, "He did not even see a doctor for two weeks after being bitten."

 2. Not Disclosing the Whole Truth

 A health care provider will usually ask if you had any injury or sickness before your current problem.
 Doctors use your past medical history to diagnose and treat you so it is important to be honest when answering these types of questions.
 Providing incomplete information can impact the quality of the medical care you receive.
 Concealing prior injury or sickness from your doctor will also hurt your legal case.
 Remember, all of your prior medical records will eventually be available to the insurance company and their lawyer.
 If you provide your doctors with incomplete information, their medical opinions could be rejected by the insurance company and jury because they did not know about your prior problems.
 The same advice goes for describing the accident.
 Tell the truth.
 Do not tell your doctor that the dog had to be hit with a stick before letting go if the dog bit you and let go.
 The insurance company's lawyer will attack your credibility with anything they can.